 Lorne Epstein

-Reducing bias and improving DE&I in the workplace using a science based tranings
+Improve decision making by reducing bias in the workplace using neuroscience based tranings

 Arlington, Virginia, United States